Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

 via NVLINK must be handled by the application developer.

-For efficiency and coherence, the NVIDIA OptiX 7 runtime—unlike CUDA kernels— allows the ezecution of one task, such as a single ray, to be moved at any point in time to a different lane, warp or streaming multiprocessor (SM).
+For efficiency and coherence, the NVIDIA OptiX 7 runtime—unlike CUDA kernels— allows the execution of one task, such as a single ray, to be moved at any point in time to a different lane, warp or streaming multiprocessor (SM).
 (See section “Kernel Focus” in the CUDA Toolkit Documentation.)
 Consequently, applications cannot use shared memory, synchronization, barriers, or other SM-thread-specific programming constructs in their programs supplied to OptiX.

 The NVIDIA OptiX 7 programming model provides an API that future-proofs
-applications: as new NVIDIA hardware features are released, ezisting programs can use them.
-For ezample, software-based ray tracing algorithms can be mapped to hardware when support is added or mapped to software when the underlying algorithms or hardware support such changes.
+applications: as new NVIDIA hardware features are released, existing programs can use them.
+For example, software-based ray tracing algorithms can be mapped to hardware when support is added or mapped to software when the underlying algorithms or hardware support such changes.

 ## Basic concepts and definitions

 ### Program
-In NVIDIA OptiX 7, a program is a block of ezecutable code on the GPU that represents a particular shading operation.
+In NVIDIA OptiX 7, a program is a block of executable code on the GPU that represents a particular shading operation.
 This is called a shader in DXR and Vulkan.
 For consistency with prior versions of NVIDIA OptiX 7, the term program is used in the current documentation.
-This term also serves as a reminder that these blocks of ezecutable code are programmable components in the system that can do more than shading.
+This term also serves as a reminder that these blocks of executable code are programmable components in the system that can do more than shading.
 See “Program input”.

 ## Program and Data Model